-Drop in and enjoy a coffee or tea and a chat in a friendly atmosphere any time between 9am and 2.30pm on Monday, Tuesday or Wednesday (not public holidays) in the Sunday School Hall – the old wooden building near the Kinder.
-You might like to help with our community knitting project or buy a few books from our large range, priced from 50c to $2.
+Drop in and enjoy a coffee or tea and a chat in a friendly atmosphere, any time between 9am and 2.30pm on Monday, Tuesday or Wednesday (not public holidays) in the historic old wooden building – enter the car park via the driveway in Barkly Street next to St. Andrew’s Kinder.
+If you like to read, there’s a huge cheap second-hand book shop for you to browse!
+Prices range from 50c to $2.

 Contact Jan Semmens